Department of Afrikaans AND Dutch

 BAHons (Translation) programme consisting of coursework over one year, offers students a choice between any of the African Languages of South Africa, Afrikaans, Chinese, Dutch, English, French and German.
 Students choose one language for editing and one language as target language for translation or interpreting.
 Compulsory theoretical modules are Advanced Translation Theory or Advanced Interpreting Theory as well as Advanced Editing Theory.
 Two modules are elected from Literary Translation, Lexicography, Intercultural Communication, Bible Translation and Computer-aided Translation.
 Students also write a compulsory research assignment.

 Note that not all languages are necessarily offered each year - the offering is determined by demand.
 Admission requirements are any language as a major with a minimum pass rate of 60% and a successful entry examination.

 MA (Afrikaans and Dutch) programme, students may choose between a 100% and a 66,6% thesis supplemented by six-month coursework (33,3%) overseas.
 The Universities of Leiden, Amsterdam, Utrecht, Tilburg and Nijmegen in the Netherlands and Ghent in Belgium are some of the most important universities with which we have exchange agreements.

-MA (Creative Writing) programme is intensively supervised and consists of monthly workshops is residential (campus-based).
+MA (Creative Writing) programme is intensively supervised and consists of monthly workshops which are residential (campus-based).
 It entails a piece of creative work in the genre of your choice (50%) and a related thesis (50%).

 The MA (Lexicography) programme requires that students write a thesis on a topic in theoretical lexicography.